platformsh/platformsh-docs/docs/src/guides/drupal9/multi-site.md

 {{% description %}}

-But they would be separate Drupal instances: they will have their assets separate and live their lives apart, and it would be much better for them not to share the same database (though they could).
+But they would be separate Drupal instances: they have their assets separate and live their lives apart, and it would be much better for them not to share the same database (though they could).

 ## Multisite Drupal and Platform.sh